Humpback-AI/humpback/app/README.md

 ## TODO

-- Search and data tables for the posts page -> time to flush it out a little more
 - Analytics with tinybird
 - Set a pricing on the chunks of data
 - Create a playground to see API results